TomKeddie/Horribly-Overengineered-Nixie-Clock/README.markdown

   * P0[28] does not have an external pull-up.
 Note to self: read the datasheet.
 Twice.
   * Either LPC parts in general [do not like the cheap-o "tube" 32.768 kHz crystals](http://mbed.org/forum/mbed/topic/1110/) or
     I can't figure out the proper load capacitance without an actual datasheet.
 Will switch to a SMD crystal if Rev B ever comes.
+  * `RESET` was very flaky until I soldered a 1 μF capacitor to GND across it.